Infant White Matter Disease – Watch For Signs

 If you’re unfamiliar with this disease, it’s probably because it’s a fairly rare disorder.
 It’s a disease that affects babies’ postnatal brain development.
 It’s a relatively unknown and not often studied affliction but we hope to shed some light on this disorder to help you recognize the symptoms and understand what’s happening.

 Currently, it’s not quite understood how it occurs or why.
 People in the same family have had a noticeably higher rate of the disease but not high enough to consider it a hereditary condition.
 The cause is still under study.
 However, infant white matter disease as its name suggests attacks the myelin of the brain, the fatty white substance that sheaths the neural fibers of the brain and gives the â€˜white matter’ its color.

 The Different Kinds Of Infant White Matter Disease

 Infant white matter disease, like heart disease, comes in different forms.
 Alexander Disease is a form that causes demyelination in a baby’s forming brain.
 Demyelination occurs when the myelin does not form and is not present in the brain.
 Krabbe Disease is yet another form.
 It causes dysmyelination, where the myelin is present but does not form properly.

 Infant white matter disease is an important subject for research.
-We don't know everything there is to know about this group of diseases.
+We don’t know everything there is to know about this group of diseases.
 But research is continually being conducted and more answers are coming.
-In the meantime if you suspect that your child maybe be suffering from a form of this disease it doesn't hurt to ask your doctor.
+In the meantime, if you suspect that your child may be suffering from a form of this disease it doesn’t hurt to ask your doctor.